mikiAtomMines/Automation/bbb_setup_files/README.md

 After flashing the board, get it ready to use its Linux terminal followin the steps in Connecting to the board.

+## Installation with USB drive

-## Getting installation files ready
+### Getting installation files ready

 Add the folder containing these files into a USB drive compatible with Linux.To make sure the USB drive is compatible, first format the USB drive in a Linux machine to the file system NTFS.

-## Installation
+### Installation steps

-### Getting the USB drive ready
+#### Getting the USB drive ready

 Plug in the USB drive into the BBB.
 Wait a couple seconds and run the following commands on the BBB terminal to ensure the USB drive is working properly:

     $ cd /
     $ sudo fdisk -l